Best Sleeping Bags for Big Guys!

 Sleeping bags are designed in all kinds of shapes and sizes.
 Depending on the shape of your body, you can find something that fits you just right.
 The main shapes for sleeping bags are as follows:

 Mummy sleeping bags feature tapered heads and legs.
 They align to the contours of your body to result in a snug fit, although this can feel restrictive to some people when zipped up.
-Generally, they are a good choice for backpackers.
+Generally, they are a good choice for backpackers and those looking for more lightweight/slimline camping gear.

 Rectangular bags offer plenty of wriggle room for your hands and legs while sleeping.
 They boast a multipurpose functionality and can be used as a comforter when unzipped.
 However, they are slightly bulky and may not be a great choice for hikers and backpackers.